faceleg/pagesofinterest.net/_posts/2023-11-07-deming-14-points.md

 *   Analyze each small step, and understand how it fits into the larger picture.
 *   Use effective change management principles to introduce the new philosophy and ideas in Deming's 14 points.

-*This 14 points list was adapted from The University of Tennessee Health Science Center <a href="https://www.uthsc.edu/its/business-productivity-solutions/lean-uthsc/deming.php" target="_blank">Lean content</a> page.*
+*This 14 points list was adapted from The University of Tennessee Health Science Center [Lean Content](https://www.uthsc.edu/its/business-productivity-solutions/lean-uthsc/deming.php) page.*